 and New Digital Solutions

-A group of 30 diverse practitioners from the European arts and culture scene is gathering in a co-creative workshop series to exchange about the challenges they face, the needs they have and what kinds of digital solutions could best support them.
-Based on the demand from this analysis, we will create a tech solution to support and connect European artists.
+A group of 30 diverse practitioners from the European arts and culture scene was gathering in a co-creative workshop series to exchange about the challenges they face, the needs they have and what kinds of digital solutions could best support them.
+Based on the demand from this analysis, we are creating a tech solution to support and connect European artists.

 Through this bottom-up approach, the programmed tech tools guarantee user-friendliness and tailor-made functions.
-The first workshop will take place in early April, the second in early May.
-A first beta-launch is planned for September 2021.
+The first workshop has taken place in April 2021, the second in early May 2021.
+After a programming and testing phase from June to December, the digital tool will be launched in January 2022.

 Eager to continue the conversation after our Summit?
 Take a look at these events and initiatives that aim to support the European arts and culture scene and explore the potential of digital spaces: